WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/z4-OverruleAddingOfCreatedEnterpriseImageToDossier/index.md

 ### Description

 Called to override the default Dossier that is used to add the objects to.
-Depending on the returned information, the Studio or Smart Connection code will use the updated target Dossier, show the Select Dossier dialog, or does not do anything.
+Depending on the returned information, the Studio code will use the updated target Dossier, show the Select Dossier dialog, or does not do anything.

 ## Sample script

 The following script shows the parameters to the user that are passed to the addObjectsToDossier call.
-At the end we tell Studio or Smart Connection that it can add the objects to the Dossier.
+At the end we tell Studio for InDesign and InCopy that it can add the objects to the Dossier.

 ```javascript
 #targetengine "elvisobjectoverride"